 2. Perfect Fitness Ab Carver Pro

 If you have slippery or smooth floors, using an ab roller can be a challenge.
-This ab roller is high-resistance, so it will grip solidly onto almost any floor, allowing you to get a safe workout even in slippery conditions.
+This version is high-resistance, so it will grip solidly onto almost any floor, allowing you to get a safe workout even in slippery conditions.

-This ab roller is extra wide, which helps for grip as it increases the surface area in contact with the floor.
+This roller is extra wide, which helps for grip, as it increases the surface area in contact with the floor.
 It’s also textured, to enhance traction even more.
 The handlebars are ergonomic and easy on the hands even when using extensively.

 This piece of equipment is also durable, as it has a carbon steel spring inside it to withstand the pressure of being rolled and leaned on.
 It’s made from heavy-duty plastic to withstand everyday use without breaking.

 - Ergonomic handles

 - If you weigh more than 300 pounds it’s advisable that you don’t use this ab roller